All Episodes

 I'm through messing around with a war on terror.

-I'm gonna sit over there, and now we got the Iranians, and they're sitting there saying that Israel needs to be wiped off the map, nothing's changed, I'm gonna take care of them too.
+And now we got the Iranians, and they're sitting there saying Israel needs to be wiped off the map.

-And I'm gonna make so many damn much bigger news stories than this stupid CIA story, and I'm gonna have you people spinning for the rest two years of my administration because of the last two years of my administration, I'm making the decisions, and I'm gonna make sure everything I want happens, and I'm gonna stop trying to send out this little hand of friendship with you people.
+And I'm going to have you people spinning for the rest two years of my administration because in the last two years of my administration, I'm making the decisions and I'm going to make sure everything I want happens.

 And if you don't like it, then go try to put me in jail next time.

-Stories that they hated, actions that they despised.
+Stories that they hated.

 I'd rewrite the education bill.